EnterpriseDB/zheap/README.md

 What doesn’t work yet?
 ======================

-Quite a bit.
-Currently unsupported features include:

-- Temporary and unlogged tables
 - Logical decoding
-- Serializable isolation
-- CLUSTER
-- VACUUM FULL
-- Index-only scans
-- Insert ..
-On Conflict
-- Toast tables:  We would like to store toast table data in zheap, but this is currently work in progress.
-Currently, usage of toast tables will get error that this feature is not supported.
-- Tuple locking: This work is in progress.
-Currently, Select ..
-For Update works.
-There is a partial implementation of Select ..
-For Share where only one locker is allowed.
-Any further usage of locking modes will result in an error.
+- Snapshot too old - We might want to implement this after first version is committed as this will work differently for zheap.

 Tools
 - pg_undo_dump similar to pg_wal_dump:  We would like to develop this utility as it can be used to view undo record contents and can help us debug problems related to undo chains.
-- We also want to develop tools like pageinspect, pgstattuple, pgrowlocks that allow us to inspect the contents of database pages at a low level.
+- We also want to develop tools like pgstattuple, pgrowlocks that allow us to inspect the contents of database pages at a low level.
-- wal consistency checker: We would like to develop it for zheap.
-This will be used to check for bugs in the WAL redo routines.
-This will be quite similar to what we have in current heap, but we want to extend it to check the consistency of undo pages similar to how it checks for data and index pages.
+- wal consistency checker: This will be used to check for bugs in the WAL redo routines.
+Currently, it is quite similar to what we have in current heap, but we want to extend it to check the consistency of undo pages similar to how it checks for data and index pages.

 Open Issues
 ===========
-- The work for Rollbacks is in progress and following features are not working
-   - Rollback for a transaction that contains combination of DDL and DML statements.
-   - Rollback for concurrent DML operations.
-For example, an Update is waiting for other transaction to commit or rollback, now if the other transaction rolled back, then the behavior is undefined.
-- For extremely large transactions, we might fail while getting the tuple from undo.
-These are the cases where the size of a particular undo log exceeds 1TB.
-- Undo logs are not yet crash-safe.
-Fsync and some recovery details are yet to be implemented.
+- Currently, the TPD pages are not added to FSM even if they can be completely reused.

 The other pending code related items are tracked on zheap wiki page: https://wiki.postgresql.org/wiki/Zheap